NeonPikachu17/CMSC-150-Project/README.md

 - Current Update has include rHandsontable for the table to be used in the simplex method UI
 - Quadratic Spline is missing the function to create a function
 - Polynomial Regression is fully functional

+## Version 1.75
+- Current Update already has working Simplex with working UI
+- Try to fix the UI
+* Currently thinking of changing to <shinyMaterial> instead of <shinydashboard>